shoeffner/monty/00_Meta/outline.md

 # Organizational issues

 - There are no grades for this class, only a Fail/Pass option.
-- To pass, work successful on eight (out of twelve) homework sheets.
+- To pass, work successful on nine (out of 13) homework sheets.
 - The final projects will span approximately three of the homework sheets (that means they are included, not extra!)